Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Playing With Poetry/Playing With Poetry.md

 they mocked him, they beat him, and they left him for dead;

-and so they perished in Hell.
+and so they perished in the Hell they co-created.
 ______
 ## 26.

 As the shaking grew stronger, and the explosions grew louder, the people rushed through the streets;

 beset by false prophets and proclamations of doom on every corner;